 Let your child empty their potty down the toilet!
 My kids loved flushing their business down the toilet.
 We used to say we were going to feed the toilet fairies!
 When your child empties their potty, it helps them learn how to flush the loo and wash their hands simultaneously.
 All this is good practice for learning how to sit on a toilet.

 Your child will not be in diapers in high school!
 Every single adult in the world was once a child in diapers.
-Your child will be potty trained eventually, you’ve just got to learn to unlock the key to what makes your child tick.
-If you’ve got a 3-year-old who refuses to potty train, it’s not your fault, it’s nothing to do with your parenting skills.
-Toddlers are a nightmare, fact!
-Toddlers are unreasonable and potty training a stubborn boy or girl can test the patience of most parents!
+Your child will be potty trained.
+Eventually, you’ve just got to learn to unlock the key to what makes your child tick.
+If you’ve got a 3-year-old who refuses to potty train, it’s not your fault.
+It’s nothing to do with your parenting skills.
+Toddlers are a nightmare, in fact!
+Toddlers are unreasonable, and potty training a stubborn boy or girl can test the patience of most parents!
 Nearly every parent I know has had a toddler who refuses to sit on the potty at some time.

 If your toddler refuses to sit on the potty, as much as the temptation is great, don’t be tempted to put a nappy back on your child.
 Weather the storm, and you’ll soon come out the other end.
-It’s going to be hard work, your child will get distressed at times, but it’s something all kids go through and come out unscathed.
+It will be hard work, and your child will get distressed at times, but it’s something all kids go through and come out unscathed.
 Your child will, too, with patience, hard work, and determination from you!

 What To Do When Your Toddler Won’t Poop On The Potty.